defi-wonderland/handbook/sites/optimism/docs/governance/the-operating-manual/the-citizens-house.md

 Citizens are individuals who hold an attestation of citizenship, managed via Ethereum Attestation Service (EAS).
 Citizenship is currently:
 - Temporary, and may evolve through experimental iterations
 - Granted experimentally, often through guest voter rounds
-- Revocable, if criteria are no longer met or based on conduct
+- Revocable, if the criteria are no longer met or based on conduct

 🔗 View the current [Citizen Schema on EAS](https://optimism.easscan.org/schema/view/0xc35634c4ca8a54dce0a2af61a9a9a5a3067398cb3916b133238c4f6ba721bc8a)